 Also known as Lorenzo’s Oil disease, adrenoleukodystrophy is estimated to affect one in every 20,000 male births worldwide.
-The childhood cerebral form of adrenoleukodystrophy (CCALD) is a fatal and rare genetic disorder that affects the nervous system of young boys.
-CCALD involves a breakdown of the protective sheath of the nerve cells in the brain that are responsible for thinking and muscle control.
+The cerebral form of adrenoleukodystrophy (CALD) is a fatal and rare genetic disorder that affects the nervous system of boys.
+CALD involves a breakdown of the protective sheath of the nerve cells in the brain that are responsible for thinking and muscle control.
 Symptoms usually occur in early childhood and progress rapidly if untreated, and can cause a vegetative state, ultimately leading to death.
 Symptoms typically appear during the ages of 3 to 15.
-Children with this form of adrenoleukodystrophy develop normally until the onset of symptoms.
+People with this form of adrenoleukodystrophy develop normally until the onset of symptoms.

 To learn more about HSCT or bone marrow transplant, visit the National Bone Marrow Donor Program’s Be the Match website.

 learn more about how stem cell transplant works

 The following organizations offer resources and information for CALD patients, their families and their caregivers: